In conversation with Dir. Navratan Gautam, the director, Shauriya Theater Group

 Q WHAT IS THE COURSE OF ACTION YOU WOULD ADVISE TO A STUDENT WHO WANTS TO BE ASSOCIATED WITH THEATRE IN SOME WAY OR ANOTHER ??

-I would advise them to join any particular theater group and get exposed to as much theater as they possibly can, to get the hang of things.
-You must make yourself financially stable before you decide to get too involved with theater.
+I would advise them to join any particular group and get exposed to as much theater as they possibly can, to get the hang of things.
+You must make yourself financially stable before you decide to get too involved with it.

-Q DO YOU THINK FORMAL TRAINING IS REQUIRED TO PURSUE A CAREER IN THEATER ??
+Q DO YOU THINK FORMAL TRAINING IS REQUIRED TO PURSUE A CAREER IN IT??

 No, I do not think formal training is that necessary.
 If an individual is passionate about theater and can identify with the roles he has to perform, then formal training becomes an unnecessary or deal.